What is modern Freemasonry

 Introduction

+Freemasonry is one of the world’s oldest secular fraternal societies.
+This explanation may correct some misconceptions.
 Freemasonry is a society of men concerned with moral and spiritual values.
 Its members are taught its precepts by a series of ritual dramas, which follow ancient forms, and use stonemasons’ customs and tools as allegorical guides.

 Freemasonry and Religion